bacalhau-project/bacalhau/docs/examples/workload-onboarding/python-script/index.md

 python bacalhau.py
 ```

-Hopefully the results directory contains all the combined results from the jobs we just executed.
-Here's we're expecting to see csv files:
+Hopefully, the results directory contains all the combined results from the jobs we just executed.
+Here's we're expecting to see CSV files:

 ```bash